thediveo/multibow/README.md

 to install (on Ubuntu-based distributions) the required system distribution and LuaRocks packages.

-Afterwards, simply run `busted` while in the `multibow` repository root directory to run all tests.
-For instance, run `busted spec/layout/kdenlive_spec.lua` to unit test a specific keyboard layout (or set of layouts).
+Afterwards, simply run `./check.sh` while in the `multibow` repository root directory to run all tests and linting.

+If you want to just test a certain file or directory, then run `busted spec/layout/kdenlive_spec.lua` to unit test a specific keyboard layout (or set of layouts) or `busted spec/layout` to check all layouts.